build-on-aws/content/tutorials/ddb-streams-to-eb-pipes/index.md

 }
 ```

+An [input transformer](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-pipes-input-transformation.html) object looks syntatically similar to a JSON document, except for the fact that the dynamic values inside the "<>" tags are replaced by the values from the event and metadata from the pipe, such as the pipe name.
+Hence, these do not use quotes.
+Static values can also be inserted with the usual JSON syntax.

 ![Transforming Events]( images/transformer.png "Transforming Events")

 If you like, you can try pasting a sample event from CloudWatch Logs on the right hand side column to see how the event would get transformed.
 This should take information from the item, as well as metadata from the pipe and transform the event before it is sent to the event bus.
 Now we can click "Update pipe" on the top right hand side.